The Dirty on Tap Water

 - Invest in a shower filter as well as water filters for drinking water.
 Whole house filtration systems are ideal, but if you cannot install a whole house system, consider some of the following types of filters:

-- Carbon Block Filters: removes most chemicals and impurities while leaving naturally found minerals in the water.
+- Carbon Block Filters: remove most chemicals and impurities while leaving naturally found minerals in the water.
 I recommend checking with the company to see what contaminants they don’t remove, as each brand varies.

 - Reverse Osmosis Filters: remove many impurities and about 70% fluoride, but removes natural minerals as well, so you have to add minerals back into the water.